tw-in-js/twind/docs/handbook/grouping-syntax.md

 **The text classes**

-Twind convienently provides a `text-uppercase` class, which allows us to group all of the text-related classes together also using directive grouping:
+Twind conveniently provides a `text-uppercase` class, which allows us to group all of the text-related classes together also using directive grouping:

 Before: `text-lg uppercase text-gray-100`